Ethsamba2024/UnJourn/documentation/docs.md

 *Secure Payment System*: The integration of the Lightning Network ensures that journalists receive prompt and secure payments for their work, providing financial stability and motivation.

-*Highlighting Critical Issues*: UnJorn shines a light on frequently hidden issues, helping raise awareness about critical problems worldwide.
+*Highlighting Critical Issues*: UnJourn shines a light on frequently hidden issues, helping raise awareness about critical problems worldwide.

 ## Functional Requirements